AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-duration.md

 ## Locate the project Duration

-You can locate the Project Planned and Actual Durations in the following areas of `Workfront`:
+You can locate the Project Planned and Actual Durations in the following areas of Workfront:

 * .In the Project Details area, in the Overview section.